robertfeldt/GATTI/jest.md

 - https://jestjs.io/docs/en/tutorial-react

 ## Usage examples
-(Add: A few descriptions of how the tool has been used, ideally linking to libraries or software that actively is using the tool.
-Here you will also link to your "use case".)

 I find it interesting to look at open source projects on GitHub that were created by Facebook to show examples of Jest since it was also developed by Facebook.
 So the examples can reflect the good ways to use Jest.